 - Patchy hair loss, usually on various parts of the body

 - Red, raised spots on the skin, frequently on the inside of ears, along the abdomen and chest, and on the ankles

 - Dry, scaly skin sores

-Notoedres cati is a mite unique to only cats, and while it shares many symptoms with Demodectic mange, it is very contagious, exceptionally uncomfortable, and symptoms worsen with time.
+Notoedres cati is a mite unique to only cats, and while it shares many symptoms with demodectic mange, it is very contagious, exceptionally uncomfortable, and symptoms worsen with time.
 Notoedric mange can become quite severe and sometimes dangerous if left untreated.
-Symptoms are:

 - Intense itchiness, usually starting around ears and spreading to the entire face

 - Considerable hair loss as the mites progress